diego-rapoport/wt.nvim/README.md

 ---
 ### How it works?
-<b>WT</b>(Working Time as it'll be called from now on) checks if you're inside a git repo and starts a new folder called `.wt` with a `progress.json` file inside(empty list).
+<b>WT</b>(Working Time as it'll be called from now on) starts by creating a folder and a file inside your config path(`$NVIM_CONFIG/.wt/progress.json`).
+Then you should use `:StartWT` to begin tracking your progress.
+After you finish your work you should do `:StopWT` so it can save the time(in seconds) inside the `progress.json` file.
+The structure of what it saves is inside the Data section.

 Right now we have those ex commands:
-- InitWT
 - StartWT
 - StopWT

-##### InitWT
-This command <b>must be run</b> before you start tracking your wt.
-It'll check if you're already on a git project to create the folder and file needed to start tracking your progress.

 ##### StartWT
 This command will get the time as a starting point to track your progress.